cmu-sei/iides/examples/example3.md

 - **`Id`**:
  target--831dfcd9-11c5-407b-955e-287d531702b7
 - **`Asset type`**:
- Information (*2*) &mdash; Data/business materials which contain important details belonging to a specific target owner.
+ Information (*2*) - Data/business materials which contain important details belonging to a specific target owner.
 - **`Category`**:
- Product Information (*2.1*) &mdash; Information about products or services the organization sells
+ Product Information (*2.1*) - Information about products or services the organization sells
 - **`Subcategory`**:
- Product Information (*2.1.1*) &mdash; Information about products or services offered by the organization.
+ Product Information (*2.1.1*) - Information about products or services offered by the organization.
 - **`Format`**:
- Electronic (*1*) &mdash; Technological digital format.
+ Electronic (*1*) - Technological digital format.
 - **`Owner`**:
- Organization (*O*) &mdash; The organization, rather than its employees or customers owns the target.
+ Organization (*O*) - The organization, rather than its employees or customers owns the target.
 - **`Sensitivity`**:
-   - Intellectual Property (IP) (*23*) &mdash; Information that has been created and is subject to protection of its creativity.
+   - Intellectual Property (IP) (*23*) - Information that has been created and is subject to protection of its creativity.

 ## Target

 - **`Id`**:
  target--a08d89e4-4b16-49e7-bdcc-0eea308a56e6
 - **`Asset type`**:
- Technology (*5*) &mdash; Hardware, software, or firmware intended for the storage or transmission of data or the operation of equipment (as in computers running a manufacturing line).
+ Technology (*5*) - Hardware, software, or firmware intended for the storage or transmission of data or the operation of equipment (as in computers running a manufacturing line).
 - **`Category`**:
- Software (*5.2*) &mdash; Software or applications running on the organization's devices or systems.
+ Software (*5.2*) - Software or applications running on the organization's devices or systems.
 - **`Subcategory`**:
- Source code (*5.2.3*) &mdash; Underlying codebase for a product or system.
+ Source code (*5.2.3*) - Underlying codebase for a product or system.
 - **`Format`**:
- Electronic (*1*) &mdash; Technological digital format.
+ Electronic (*1*) - Technological digital format.
 - **`Owner`**:
- Organization (*O*) &mdash; The organization, rather than its employees or customers owns the target.
+ Organization (*O*) - The organization, rather than its employees or customers owns the target.
 - **`Sensitivity`**:
-   - Intellectual Property (IP) (*23*) &mdash; Information that has been created and is subject to protection of its creativity.
+   - Intellectual Property (IP) (*23*) - Information that has been created and is subject to protection of its creativity.

 ## Response